con1980/instacart_python/README.md

 # 5. Visualizations
 The best way to answer the business questions at hand is by visualize the findings.</br >
-Below i will show some of the visualizations which will clarify the questions.
+Below some of the visualizations which will clarify the questions.

 ### Are there particular times of the day when people order the most?
 ```python